fox-techniques/athena-recruitment-analytics/docs/demo.md

     ![ATHENA Screenshot](assets/screenshot-03-demo.png){ width=800 }

-## How to Use
+## 🚀 How to Use

-ATHENA expects job applications to be organized in a specific folder structure and file naming convention.
+**ATHENA** expects job applications to be organized in a specific folder structure and file naming convention.
 This guide will help you structure your data correctly to ensure smooth parsing and analytics.

-### Folder Structure
+### 📂 Folder Structure

 Organize your data in a folder structure with the following naming format for each application: